Thomas Young (rugby union)

 Thomas Young (born 18 May 1992) is a Welsh rugby union player.
-A flanker, who plays rugby for Cardiff Rugby.
+He is a flanker, who plays for Cardiff Rugby.
 Whilst under contract with the Cardiff Blues, he also played for Cardiff RFC and Pontypridd RFC.

+Early life and education

-He is the son of former Wales international and former Wasps director of rugby Dai Young.
+Thomas Young is the son of former Wales international and former Wasps director of rugby Dai Young.
+He attended Ysgol Gyfun Rhydywaun.

+Career

-On 24 January 2014, Thomas Young was released early by Cardiff Blues as he signed a short-term deal to join Gloucester Rugby until the end of the 2013/14 season.
+On 24 January 2014, Young was released early by Cardiff Blues as he signed a short-term deal to join Gloucester Rugby until the end of the 2013/14 season.
 On 13 May 2014, Thomas was signed to Wasps from the 2014–15 season, reuniting with his father, who was the Director of Rugby.